stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [From Python to Numpy](http://www.labri.fr/perso/nrougier/from-python-to-numpy/) by Nicolas P. Rougier
 * [SciPy lecutres: The NumPy array object](http://www.scipy-lectures.org/intro/numpy/array_object.html)

- At the same time - bear: look back at the meme, at its *What mathematicians think I do* part.
-It's totally fine to start from a magically working code.
+ At the same time - look back at the meme, at the *What mathematicians think I do* part.
+It's totally fine to start from a magically working code!

 ## Frameworks

 There is a handful of popular deep learning libraries, including [TensorFlow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/) and [Caffe](http://caffe.berkeleyvision.org/).
-All of them have Python interface (now also for Torch: [PyTorch](http://pytorch.org/)).
+Each of them has Python interface (now also for Torch: [PyTorch](http://pytorch.org/)).

 So, which to choose?
 First, as always, screw all subtle performance benchmarks, as *[premature optimization is the root of all evil](https://en.wikiquote.org/wiki/Donald_Knuth)*.
-What is crucial, is to start with one which easy to write (and read!), one with many online resources, and one that you can actually install on your computer without too much of pain.
+What is crucial is to start with one which is easy to write (and read!), one with many online resources, and one that you can actually install on your computer without too much pain.

 Bear in mind that core frameworks are multidimensional array expression compilers with GPU support.
 Current neural networks can be expressed as such.
-However, if you want just to work with neural networks, by [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), I recommend starting with a framework just for neural networks.
+However, if you just want to work with neural networks, by [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), I recommend starting with a framework just for neural networks.
 For example...

 ### Keras

-If you like philosophy of Python (brevity, readability, one preferred way to do things), [Keras](https://keras.io/) is for you.
+If you like the [philosophy of Python](https://en.wikipedia.org/wiki/Zen_of_Python) (brevity, readability, one preferred way to do things), [Keras](https://keras.io/) is for you.
 It is a high-level library living on top of TensorFlow or Theano.
 Also, if you want to have a propaganda picture, there a possibly biased (or overfitted?) popularity ranking:

 * [The state of deep learning frameworks (from GitHub metrics), April 2017. - François Chollet (Keras creator)](https://twitter.com/fchollet/status/852194634470223873)

 ![](/imgs/2017-04-17-learning-deep-learning/deep_learning_framework_popularity_apr2017_fchollet.png)

-If you want to consult a different source, based on [arXiv](https://arxiv.org/) paper rather than GitHub activity, see [A Peek at Trends in Machine Learning](https://medium.com/@karpathy/a-peek-at-trends-in-machine-learning-ab8a1085a106) by Andrej Karpathy.
+If you want to consult a different source, based on arXiv papers rather than GitHub activity, see [A Peek at Trends in Machine Learning](https://medium.com/@karpathy/a-peek-at-trends-in-machine-learning-ab8a1085a106) by Andrej Karpathy.
 Popularity is important - it means that if you want to search for a network architecture, googling for it (e.g. `UNet Keras`) is likely to return an example.
 Where to start learning it?
 Documentation on Keras is nice, and [its blog](https://blog.keras.io/) is a valuable resource.
 For a complete, interactive introduction to deep learning with Keras in [Jupyter Notebook](http://jupyter.org/), I really recommend: